blippu/orangepi4pro/README.md

 the kernel for the Orangepi4pro debian bookworm is missing quite some features (http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/service-and-support/Orange-Pi-4-Pro.html)

 This new kernel includes modules for:
- - TUN
+ - TUN (if you want to use tailscale)
- - POSIX MQUEUE
+ - POSIX MQUEUE (if you want to use CIFS)
- - OVERLAY FS
+ - OVERLAY FS (if you want to use docker)
  - UTF 8

 linux-image-current-sun60iw2_1.0.4_arm64.deb — Kernel image & essential modules